nouranabdlsalam/glitter/README.md

 - **Sleek Output**: Provides clear and organized output with an optional custom ASCII banner for added flair.

 ## Demo

+The following demo shows Glitter scanning a `dummy.exe` file that contains simulated IOCs — two malicious IP addresses from AbuseIPDB and one malicious URL from URLHaus.
+The tool successfully extracts the IOCs, validates them via VirusTotal, and generates custom YARA rules and a detailed report.

+> ⚠️ For safety and ethical reasons, the demo file (`dummy.exe`) is **not included** in the repository.
+It contains no functional payloads, only hardcoded IOC strings for demonstration purposes.

 ![Glitter in Action](assets/demo.gif)

 ## Installation